bitlap/rolls/docs/validate_ident_prefix.md

 )
 ```

-Compile Error:
+The above code will provide compiler error:
 ```
-The parameter name of the primary constructor does not startWith star in StarDictInput
+The parameter name of the primary constructor does not startsWith star in StarDictInput
 Expected: starDictFunction
 Actual: dictFunction

   final case class StarDictInput(
 ```

+> Because dictFunction does not startsWith star